Robert of Arbrissel: Life as hermit, itinerant preacher and foundation of La Roë

 In 1095 he became a hermit in the forest of Craon (south-west of Laval), living a life of severe penance in the company of Bernard of Thiron, afterwards founder of the Congregation of Tiron, Vitalis, founder of Savigny Abbey, and others of considerable note.
 His piety, eloquence, and asceticism attracted many followers, and his fame reached Pope Urban II during his travels in France in 1095/96.
 While in Anger in February 1096, Urban II summoned Robert to him and asked him to preach at the dedication of the church of Saint-Nicholas as a test.
 Robert passed and was given a licentia praedicandi, a license to preach and initiated Robert's life as a licensed itinerant preacher.
-These itinerant preachers, although often on the borders to heresy, helped to promote the ideas of the reform movement as well as knowledge of Church teachings in the population and spirituality became a mass phenomenon for the first time since the early Church.
+These itinerant preachers, although their teachings often bordered on heresy, helped to promote the ideas of the reform movement as well as knowledge of Church teachings in the population and spirituality became a mass phenomenon for the first time since the early Church.

 Before Robert could follow Urban's call of preaching, he needed to settle down the followers he had gathered in Craon.
 This led to the foundation of the monastery of La Roë on land donated by Renaud I de Craon.
 The foundation was confirmed by Pope Urban II along with a large number of local bishops and clerics as a community of canons regular.
 Robert stayed during the construction time of the cabins for the canons and the church which was consecrated in April 1097.

 Nothing is mentioned by Baudri of Dol about the composition of Robert's first group of followers, but it is likely that women also formed part of this group.
 They were, however, not part of La Roë but might have been settled in other female congregations in the region.
 Robert's involvement seems not have gone beyond 1098 when he is last mentioned in a charter.
 Robert found a patron in Hildebert, Bishop of Le Mans.